xapax/security/privilege_escalation_-_linux.md

 ```

 `ht`

 The text/binary-editor HT.

 `less`

-From less you can go into vi, and then into a shell
+From less you can go into vi, and then into a shell.

 ```
 sudo less /etc/shadow